Devanshshah1309/notes/notes/stochastic-processes/week-4-part-1.md

 1. **What is the probability that he will go broke? (and, as a consequence, what is the probability that he has $N$ dollars at the end?)**
 2. **How many rounds will he play before the game ends?**

-:::info
+:::tip note
-💡 The gambler’s ruin “process” is also more generally referred to as a “random walk” (where there is a probability of walking 1 step left/right at any state, and we stop walking when we reach either of the 2 points on the left/right end).
-A random walk can also be considered in 2-D (which becomes slightly more complicated but the idea still holds) or even $n$-D.
+The gambler’s ruin “process” is also more generally referred to as a “random walk” (where there is a probability of walking 1 step left/right at any state, and we stop walking when we reach either of the 2 points on the left/right end).
+A random walk can also be considered in 2-D (which becomes slightly more complicated but the idea still holds) or even $n$-D 😲
 :::

-### Question 1
+### Probability of Going Broke

 Let’s deal with the first question first.